 Project finance lenders usually require that a construction contract be a date-certain, fixed-price and lump-sum contract.
-As a means of satisfying this requirement, construction agreements where project finance is involved often take the form of a D&B or EPC contract.
+As a means of satisfying this requirement, construction agreements in which project finance is involved often take the form of a D&B or EPC contract.

-With regard to the delivery structure of construction projects, typically a contractor performs the works in accordance with the design provided by an owner or owner-retained designers.
-Typical standard forms for this delivery structure are the public work standard contract (PWSC) (last amended in 2017) published by the central government and providing the general conditions for public works; and the general conditions for construction contract (GCCC) (last amended in 2017) for the private sector.
+With regard to the delivery structure of construction projects, typically a contractor performs the work in accordance with the design provided by an owner or owner-retained designers.
+Typical standard forms for this delivery structure are (1) the public work standard contract (last amended in 2017) published by central government and providing the general conditions for public works, and (2) the general conditions for construction contract (GCCC) (last amended in 2017) for the private sector.
 The GCCC was jointly drafted by several industry associations that respectively represented owners, developers, designers and contractors.
-It is the most widely used standard form, and is generally used together with special conditions prepared by the parties.
+It is the most widely used standard form and is generally used with special conditions prepared by the parties.
 Accordingly, when the GCCC is used in a project financing transaction, it is often amended by way of special conditions so that it will satisfy the project finance lenders' requirements.

-For D&B-type contracts, the general conditions for design-build contract (GCDB) (last amended in 2012) drafted and published by the Japan Federation of Construction Contractors is the only published standard form.
-The GCDB was prepared by a contractor's association to promote the D&B delivery structure.
-Nonetheless, unlike D&B forms used in international construction projects, the design and construction parts are easily separable in the GCDB; the parties proceed to the construction phase only after the owner confirms the contractor's design products.
+For D&B contracts, the general conditions for design-build contract (GCDB) (last amended in 2012), drafted and published by the Japan Federation of Construction Contractors, is the only published standard form.
+The GCDB was prepared by a contractors' association to promote the D&B delivery structure.
+Nonetheless, unlike D&B forms used in international construction projects, the design and construction parts of the GCDB are easily separable; the parties proceed to the construction phase only after the owner confirms the contractor's design products.

-For industrial plant construction works, EPC contracts are widely used.
-The Engineering Advancement Association's General Conditions for Domestic Plant Construction Work (the ENAA-Domestic) (last amended in 2011), drafted and published by the Engineering Advancement Association, one of the contractors' associations, integrates design, construction and commissioning phases into a single contract; however, in reality, full turnkey EPC contracts are not frequently used for the construction of industrial plants, such as chemical process plants and power plants, unless project finance debt is procured.
+For industrial plant construction work, EPC contracts are widely used.
+The Engineering Advancement Association's general conditions for domestic plant construction work (the ENAA-Domestic) (last amended in 2011), drafted and published by the Engineering Advancement Association (one of the contractors' associations), integrates design, construction and commissioning phases into a single contract; however, in reality, full turnkey EPC contracts are not frequently used for the construction of industrial plants, such as chemical process plants and power plants, unless project finance debt is procured.
 As a result, EPC forms are most commonly used in renewable energy projects, as they are usually financed by project finance debt.
-However, the ENAA-Domestic is not widely used in the market, and EPC forms that have been developed by contractors or project sponsors are more often used.
+However, the ENAA-Domestic is not widely used in the market; more often, EPC forms that have been developed by contractors or project sponsors are used.

 For PFI projects, the PFI Act does not specify any particular delivery structure.
-Various delivery structures have been adopted under this Act, including, in order of the most common: BTO, build-operate-transfer, build-transfer and build-own-operate.2 There are no publicly available standard forms of contract; however, for local governments' reference, the central government published a sample BTO contract, as well as the Guideline on Contracts - Notes for PFI Project Contracts (2003) and the Guideline for Risk Allocation in PFI Project (2001).
+Various delivery structures have been adopted under this Act, including, in order of the most common: BTO, build-operate-transfer, build-transfer and build-own-operate.2 There are no publicly available standard forms of contract; however, for local governments' reference, central government has published a sample BTO contract, a Guideline on Contracts - Notes for PFI Project Contracts (2003) and a Guideline for Risk Allocation in PFI Project (2001).

-For design works and supervision services of construction works, the industry associations that jointly drafted the GCCC also publish the General Conditions for Design Work and Supervision (GCDS) (last amended in 2015).
+For design work and supervision services for construction work, the industry associations that jointly drafted the GCCC also publish the General Conditions for Design Work and Supervision (last amended in 2015).